ghuertaramos/Inat_Images/README.md

 `-l`  `--license`  - **License type** [default -- `NonCC`].

 - `Wikicommons` - includes only photos with a license acceptable to WikiCommons  (i.e., CC-0, CC-BY, CC-BY-SA).
 Unfortunately, this filter greatly decreases the amount of pictures you can retrieve, since most images have a "CC-BY-NC" license.
-- `NonCC` - Excludes images with "CC" copyright.
+- `NonCC` - Exclude only the strict string "CC"; keep all CC variants (CC0, CC-BY, CC-BY-NC, …)
 - `All_L`  - Downloads all license types.

 `-s`  `--size`  - **Image size** [default -- `Medium`].